globalcitizen/lxc-gentoo/README.md

 ___January 2013___
  - Deployment of whizz-bang screenshot eyecandy.
- - Up to date OpenRC fixes for fast and minimalist boot (eg. newer OpenRC 'net' dep behaviour)
+ - Up to date OpenRC fixes for fast and minimalist boot (eg. newer OpenRC `net` dependency handling)
- - Additional boot verbosity with agetty --noclear
+ - Additional boot verbosity with `agetty --noclear`
  - Fairly significant updates to error handling, which should now be relatively reliable.
  - Improved internal and external documentation.